 | Beer (caña) | €2 - €3 | €3.50 - €5 |

-Barcelona has a significantly larger international job market, but Seville is catching up in certain sectors.
+Barcelona has a much larger international job market.
+Seville is catching up in a few specific sectors.

 - Average gross salary: Seville €2,400/month vs Barcelona €3,100/month